Like most preterm births, my pregnancy started out a textbook and normal. Having a 5-year-old already, we were more relaxed and knew what to expect.

 At exactly 26 weeks, after 14 days of contractions, my waters broke.
 Sophia was born 3 hours later, naturally on the surgery table!
 A horrific experience, but we are so grateful for the team of pediatricians, our obstetrician, midwives, nurses and doctors.

-Sophia was whisked away at birth, and it wasn’t until 3 hours later that I got to see her.
+Sophia has whisked away at birth, and it wasn’t until 3 hours later that I got to see her.
 It was at birth my condition was diagnosed as Placental Abruption.

 Christmas came and went, New Years came and went and our son turned 5 and had his first day in Kindergarten.
 I really don’t remember much about the holiday season; every day was spent in NICU, I just wanted to be next to my girl, to feel helpful as her mother.
 Every morning I felt like I was rushing to get to Sophia.
 I would cry driving to the hospital and as soon as I reached the car park, I would stop, and run through the hospital to get there.
 My life consisted of looking forward to her cares (nappy change, face wash), kangaroo cuddles, pumping every 3 hours, rushing to pick up my son from school and swapping with hubby so he could go to the hospital.

-Most of all, were our fellow NICU parents.
-They were our daily support group, were there to share our sadness, joy, milestones, and anxiety, and were there to share our daily coffee and dinners during quiet time or nurse change over.
+Most of all was our fellow NICU parents.
+They were our daily support group, we’re there to share our sadness, joy, milestones, and anxiety, and were there to share our daily coffee and dinners during quiet time or nurse change over.
 Their strength gave us strength.
 Out of a difficult situation, the positive was, that we met some amazing families, friends that will stay in our hearts and lives forever.
-Ever since our time in NICU, our “NICU family” has remained a constant in our lives, and we couldn’t live without them.
+Ever since our time in NICU, our “NICU Family” has remained a constant in our lives, and we couldn’t live without them.